Hassanlasheenn/TaskHub/README.md

 *   **Optional** — If `REDIS_URL` is not set, the app runs without caching (no Redis required for basic runs).

 In Docker, the backend gets `REDIS_URL=redis://redis:6379/0` from Compose.
 The `/health` endpoint reports Redis status (`ok` / `disabled` / `error`).

 ---

+## Analytics (PostHog)

+PostHog is integrated for product analytics, tracking user interactions, feature usage, and performance metrics to improve the application.

+---